kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 #### LLM Fine-Tuning Runtimes

-In the future, we can consider to use [the `torchtune` CLI](https://github.com/pytorch/torchtune/tree/main) for Fine-Tuning with PyTorch.
+In the future, we can consider using [the `torchtune` CLI](https://github.com/pytorch/torchtune/tree/main) for Fine-Tuning with PyTorch.

 ##### Llama 7b

-The following runtime can be used for Llama 7b model.
+The following runtime can be used for the Llama 7b model.

 ```yaml
 apiVersion: kubeflow.org/v2alpha1